-- The length and quantity of in-school suspensions, out-of-school suspensions, and expulsions - The reason a student was disciplined - Detailed information on incidents involving firearms, including the type of weapon involved - Whether or not disciplined students with disabilities continued to receive educational services - Removals to an interim alternative education setting by type, and reason for students with disabilities performance data for use in education planning, policymaking, and management and budget decision making to improve outcomes for students."
-These reports require OSSE to collect and report on incident-level discipline data.
+- The length and quantity of in-school suspensions, out-of-school suspensions, and expulsions - The reason a student was disciplined - Detailed information on incidents involving firearms, including the type of weapon involved - Whether or not disciplined students with disabilities continued to receive educational services - Removals to an interim alternative education setting by type, and reason for students with disabilities performance data for use in education planning, policymaking, and management and budget decision making to improve outcomes for students."11 These reports require OSSE to collect and report on incident-level discipline data.
 There are six EDFacts reports that that utilize discipline data from the preceding school year.

-As part of the District of Columbia's Part B Annual Performance Report (APR), which is required by the Individuals with Disabilities Education Act (IDEA), 42 U.S.C. §§ 12131 et seq., OSSE reports on the percentage of LEAs that have a significant discrepancy in the rate of suspensions and expulsions of greater than 10 days in a school year for students with disabilities, and on significant disproportionality in the rate of suspensions and expulsions and expulsions and expulsions descent than 10 days for students with disabilities, and by race and ethnicity.
+As part of the District of Columbia's Part B Annual Performance Report (APR), which is required by IDEA, 42 USC §§ 12131 et seq., OSSE reports on the percentage of LEAs that have a significant discrepancy12 in the rate of suspensions and expulsions of greater than 10 days in a school year for students with disabilities, and on significant disproportionality13 in the rate of suspensions and expulsions greater than 10 days for students with disabilities, and by race and ethnicity.